leshtw/rsschool-cv/cv.md

 ### Summary:
-My goal in this course is to gain knowledge and experience in javascript developmentю
+My goal in this course is to gain knowledge and experience in javascript development

+### Skills:
+I studied php (basics), (basics), html5, css3, Bootstrap 4 (basics).

+### Sample code:
+I don't have any public examples

+### Experience:
+I have no experience